- Search The Registry

 - Creating Support

 Kevin Maurice Garnett was born on this date in 1976.
-He was an African American professional basketball player.
+He is a retired Black professional basketball player.

 He was born in Mauldin S.C., just outside of Greenville, to O'Lewis McCullough and Shirley Irby Garnett.
 He has two sisters, Sonya and Ashley.
 In his hometown, he is remembered as the tall kid with the ball, who pushed the curfew at Springfield Park, shooting baskets until midnight or alone in the dark.
 His friends say that he had to play, and basketball was in his blood.